nick-grout/GraphQL-API-Tests/README.md

 # Example of a GraphQL API testing framework

-This repository contains two example frameworks, one in Python and the other in Typescript (using Nodejs).
+This repository contains two possible test frameworks, one in Python and the other in Typescript (using Nodejs).
+They query an API to get details on star wars characters.

-Both of these frameworks have their benefits and drawbacks.
+These tests use the GraphQL playground api, which can be found [here](https://api.graph.cool/simple/v1/swapi).

 ## Python